Scaul1/Intro-to-JS/README.md

 # Intro-to-JS
-These are the projects that I have done in Intro to JS on Khan Academy
+These are the projects and challenges that I have completed in Intro to JS on Khan Academy